FlorianGabelle/RBR-Pacenote-Lab/_pages/en/introduction.md

 The steering zone system lets you control how turns are interpreted:

 - Define custom zones with angle thresholds
-- Assign pacenote calls to each range
+- Assign pacenotes to each range
 - Add modifiers (plus/minus) as needed
 - Import/export presets for reuse or sharing